• London School Of Coffee

 Fraijanes Plateau

-Volcanic pumice soil, very high altitudes, plenty of rain, variable humidity and an active volcano characterize the region.
+Volcanic pumice soil, high altitudes, plenty of rain, variable humidity and an active volcano characterize the region.
 Pacaya, the most active of Guatemala’s three erupting volcanoes, supplies the region with a light deposit of ash every so often, giving the soil an important mineral boost.
-The dry season is characterised by lots of sun, and although clouds, fog, and heavy dew are common in the early morning, they burn off quickly allowing all Fraijanes Plateau to be sun-dried.
+The dry season is characterised by plenty of sunlight, and although clouds, fog, and heavy dew are common in the early morning, they burn off quickly allowing all Fraijanes Plateau to be sun-dried.

 Average harvest season: December – February